William C. McCool

-William Cameron "Willie" McCool (born William Cameron Graham; September 23, 1961 – February 1, 2003) was an American naval officer and aviator, test pilot, aeronautical engineer, and NASA astronaut, who was the pilot of Space Shuttle Columbia mission STS-107.
+William Cameron "Willie" McCool (né Graham; September 23, 1961 – February 1, 2003) was an American naval officer and aviator, test pilot, aeronautical engineer, and NASA astronaut, who was the pilot of Space Shuttle Columbia mission STS-107.
 He and the rest of the crew of STS-107 were killed when Columbia disintegrated during reentry into the atmosphere.
 McCool was posthumously awarded the Congressional Space Medal of Honor.

-Early life
+Early life and education

 McCool was born on September 23, 1961, in San Diego, California.
 His parents divorced when McCool was young, and in 1969, his mother married Barent McCool, a Naval aviator.
 McCool was active in the Boy Scouts of America, where he became an Eagle Scout.
+McCool attended John F. Kennedy High School in Tamuning, Guam from 1967 to 1977.
+His family relocated to Lubbock, Texas, where he graduated from Coronado High School in 1979.